sgeigers/SimplePhidgets/resources/README.md

 [Events](#events)

 ## General
 The Simple Phidgets library is based on channels.
-Inside your sketch, you should open a channel (Channel object) for every data channel with your Phidget device.
+Inside your sketch, you should open a channel (Channel object) for every data channel you need of your Phidget device.
 For example, if you connect a light sensor to a VINT hub, you should open a channel to get the data from this sensor (light intensity).
 This channel can also be used for changing relevant setting, e.g. data interval (update frequency), as well as getting additional information, e.g. name of measurement units for this sensor.
 There are many ways to open a channel, depending on the devices used and system configuration (e.g. how many devices are connected to the hub or interface kit).
 The most basic way is to state the type of device you are using (without the type of hub or interface kit used).
 This is a 4 digit number or 3 letters an 4 digits written on the board or case of the device.
 This number is usually followed by a '_' and a single digit or a digit and a letter, which states the version of the board.
 In older boards, the version is written inside a box following device type number.
 The version can usually be omitted, because there is usually no difference in software between versions.